Yoakshat/Yoakshat.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hey, I am Akshat or Yoakshat!
-Hopefully I didn't just give up my password to most sites, luckily it's a variation of Yoakshat with characters and numbers (that you can't guess)!
-Anyways, I love programming Artificial Intelligence, reading and writing even though I haven't read a full book end to end (like most highschoolers) in a long time, and thinking about healthcare.
+Hey, I am Akshat!
+This is my second iteration on this bio, and it's chaotic.
+I like to be a fun, crazy, chaotic guy, sometimes diving into the math of how the world works to different deep learning algorithms.
+Stroking my beard is a nice pasttime, playing Call of Duty while striking my beard is even better!

+When I am not doing AI stuff, I'm probably watching an Indian web series on youtube.

-Just to call it out, I was in the AI field long before the AI trend started, though not as long as when Yann Lecun put out his infamous paper on Convolutional Neural Networks (I'd be in single-digits).
-I am a teenager, almost technically adult, and fortunately I'm still a Junior because of a technicality (yay I guess)!
-I don't have a favorite subreddit even though that's one of the main things this Jekyll theme wants me to put, but whatever.
+And just to call it out, I was in the AI field long before the AI trend started, though not as long as when Yann Lecun put out his infamous paper on Convolutional Neural Networks (I'd be in single-digits).
+And I don't have a favorite subreddit even though that's one of the main things this Jekyll theme wants me to put, but whatever.
+Yay!